silent-brad/cv/resume-2.typ

   - Adhered to strict security protocols and completed 12+ annual training programs, ensuring compliance with Department of Defense standards.
 ]

+#work_experience_item_header(
+  "Amazon, RIC9",
+  "Ashland, VA",
+  "Fulfillment Associate",
+  "Oct.
+2020 - Jan.
+2023",
+)

+#resume_item[
+  - Provided support for team members who process returns, with a focus on teamwork excellence
+  - Drove forklift in warehouse to unload trucks, move boxes from conveyor belts, scan and take totes from belts and wrap for shipment
+]

 /*#resume_section("Personal Projects")

 #personal_project_item_header(